odoo/odoo-vscode/README.md

 **This project is currently under active development.
 This is a complex project, and you can encounter various issues, incoherent data or crashes.
 Do not hesitate to report them to help us build the perfect tool !**

+This repository contains the code that build the VsCode extension for OdooLS.
+OdooLs itself is available [here](https://github.com/odoo/odoo-ls)

 ## Features

 - Autocompletion